 Challenges of augmented reality in corporate training

-Notwithstanding recent progress, AR still has some challenges to overcome.
+Notwithstanding recent progress, augmented reality in corporate training still has some challenges to overcome.
 For instance, most AR applications are directly tied to GPS.
 They need to be able to detect your location in order to provide information that is relevant to you.
 However, GPS is only currently accurate to within 30 feet and is sometimes limited by obstructions.
 Researchers are working to overcome this issue by developing AR devices with improved image recognition technology (Javornik et al., 2019).

 Another limitation is that people or companies may not want to rely on their smartphones to superimpose information.
-Although smartphones are improving, many of them have too small screens for people’s liking.
-For that reason, it is much more likely that a wearable device will be the direction for AR.
+Although smartphones are improving, many of them have too small screens for some people’s liking.
+For that reason, it is much more likely that a wearable device will be the direction for augmented reality for corporate training.
 Or better yet, there is a possibility of AR lenses and glasses that will provide users with more convenient, expansive views of the world around them (Kim, Hwang, Kim, Ahn, & Chung, 2016).